elastic/kibana/FUNCTIONS.md

 Argument | Accepts | Description
 --- | --- | ---
 q | *string* | Query in lucene query string syntax
 metric | *string* | An elasticsearch single value metric agg, eg avg, sum, min, max or cardinality, followed by a field.
-Eg "sum:bytes"
+Eg "sum:bytes", or just "count"
 index | *string* | Index to query, wildcards accepted
 timefield | *string* | Field of type "date" to use for x-axis
 kibana | *boolean* | Respect filters on Kibana dashboards.
 Only has an effect when using on Kibana dashboards